-- Additional adult support to deliver personalised intervention programmes that will ensure children's attainment and progress is in line with their peers.
+- Additional adult support to deliver personalised intervention programmes to address gaps in learning and ensure children's attainment and progress is in line with their peers.

 - Learning Mentor support for children and families to address social and emotional issues affecting attainment and progress.

-- Provide milk for pupils on free school meals.
+- Providing milk for pupils on free school meals.

-- Ensure that pupils we receive PPG for are able to go on school trips, including the residential and take part in after school clubs if there is a small charge.
+- Ensure that pupils for whom we receive PPG are able to go on school trips, including the residential and take part in after school clubs if there is a small charge.

 - Providing additional resources for interventions, including those for children falling behind and More Able pupils.